 The Dangers of Representing Yourself in a Criminal Case

 With over 30 years of experience as a criminal defense attorney, I am often asked, “Do I really need a lawyer for this?
 Can’t I do it myself?”
-While there is always the option to represent yourself (doing this is called proceeding PRO SE), it’s not necessarily the best idea.
+While there is always the option for self representation in court (doing this is called proceeding PRO SE), it’s not necessarily the best idea.
 In fact, there is an old saying in the Law community that says, “The person who represents themselves has a fool for a client”.

 Why?
 You might be asking… well there are several reasons why representing yourself is not a good idea, which we will go into below, but the most obvious and most important one is this… No matter how bright you are, you do not have the knowledge of the law and the years of experience the criminal defense attorney has and the criminal justice system is not going to wait while you get up to speed.
 In fact, most people who are lawyers themselves always hire an attorney to represent them when they need help.